Valuing Natural Capital Initiative

 The Business Hub will enable greater “followership” throughout the business community, aggregate impacts of projects that are underway, and help light a way forward for scalable restoration and protection of natural systems that are vital to sustainable business and economic success.

-The Hub is a collaborative project incubated by the Corporate Eco Forum and The Nature Conservancy, and supported by the Natural Capital Coalition (formerly the TEEB for Business Coalition), in consultation with a vast array of business and NGO leaders.
+The Hub is a collaborative project incubated by CEF and The Nature Conservancy, and supported by the Natural Capital Coalition (formerly the TEEB for Business Coalition), in consultation with a vast array of business and NGO leaders.
 Tata Consultancy Services provided in-kind technical and analytical support to build the Hub, which launched in February 2014 in connection with the GreenBiz Forum in Phoenix, AZ.
 With attendance by senior executives from many leading and influential companies, GreenBiz provided a high-profile platform to evidence natural capital leadership, synergies and collaboration.

 Feature Your Company’s Leadership on the Natural Capital Business Hub